IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 On Windows and macOS, files are distinguished by an extension to their filename.
-Such an extension is technically not actually required, as applications should be able to automatically detect the pcap file format through the "magic bytes" at the beginning of the file, as some other UN*X desktop environments do.
+Such an extension is technically not actually required, as applications should be able to automatically detect the pcap file format through the Magic Number field in the File Header, as some desktop environments other than the default ones of Windows and macOS do.
 However, using name extensions makes it easier to work with files (e.g. visually distinguish file formats) so it is recommended - though not required - to use .pcap as the name extension for files following this specification.

 Please note: To avoid confusion (such as the current usage of .cap for a plethora of different capture file formats) file name extensions other